kyleterry/awesome-radio/README.md

 # Kyle's Radio Resources

-I recently pulled out my CD radio and installed it in my truck.
+I recently pulled out my CB radio and installed it in my truck.
 This inspired me to create an open source repository of all the radio related resources I found helpful and my notes on the subject.